EVerest/EVerest/docs/general/05_existing_modules.rst

 .. important::

   This page often refers to the Admin Panel of EVerest.
-  Please be aware, that currently, the Admin Panel should be considered as alpha.
-There is already active development to create a standalone version of it.
-For more information on this, see the
+  Be aware, that the Admin Panel is currently under development.
+  The former version of the Admin Panel, which was integrated in EVerest, will be removed.
+See the new standalone version which runs without an EVerest instance here:
   `Admin Panel GitHub repository <https://github.com/EVerest/everest-admin-panel>`_ .

+  Details in screenshots or explanations can differ from what you see due to currently ongoing development of the Admin Panel.

 In the following, we will dive into some exemplatory scenarios to show how modules can interact with each other.